binwiederhier/ntfy/docs/subscribe/phone.md

 </figure>

 ### Instant delivery
-Instant delivery is allows you to receive messages on your phone instantly, **even when your phone is in doze mode**, i.e. when the screen turns off, and you leave it on the desk for a while.
+Instant delivery allows you to receive messages on your phone instantly, **even when your phone is in doze mode**, i.e. when the screen turns off, and you leave it on the desk for a while.
 This is achieved with a foreground service, which you'll see as a permanent notification that looks like this: